 Improving the Efficiency of the Rapid Prototyping Laboratory

 The RPL often operates at peak capacity.
 The lines, which are worse when MEAM design classes assign due dates, force some students into laser cutting their projects well past midnight.
 This creates unnecessary annoyance and stress.
 To help ameliorate this issue, RPL has agreed to implement a queue system so that students can better plan their laser-cutting time and will be announcing in March 2019.

 Study Abroad Audit

-The purpose of this project is to evaluate the effectiveness of undergraduate TAs and improve upon it.
+The purpose of this project was to evaluate the effectiveness of undergraduate TAs and improve upon it.
 As a result of this project, semesterly workshops providing all undergraduate TAs with the proper training and skills to teach, guide, and mentor fellow students have started.

 EDAB has been working on creating short videos of current students sharing their thoughts about “Why Penn Engineering?” and what their favorite thing about Penn Engineering is.
-These videos would be available to prospective students to help them understand more about Penn Engineering, and why it is a great place to be!
+These videos are available to prospective students to help them understand more about Penn Engineering, and why it is a great place to be!